 Providing comprehensive eye care for over 70 years.

-A medical eye exam produces a diagnosis, like conjunctivitis, dry eye, glaucoma or cataracts, to mention a few.
+A medical eye exam provides a diagnosis and treatment of an eye disease or malady, like conjunctivitis, dry eye, glaucoma or cataracts, to mention a few.

 To read about 20 surprising health problems an eye exam can catch, click here.